The Bankrate promise

 - Your debts do not exceed the limit.
-To file for Chapter 13 as an individual, your unsecured debt must be less than $394,725 and secured debts must be less than $1,184,200
+To file for Chapter 13 as an individual, your combined secured and unsecured debts total less than $2.75 million.

 - Sufficient time has passed since your last filing.
 You may receive a discharge as long as you haven’t filed for Chapter 13 within the past two years and Chapter 7 within the past four years.

 There are several steps you must legally take to prepare for the bankruptcy process and file your petition correctly.
 An attorney can help you navigate these steps so you can eventually complete your repayment plan.